davidthorn/react-native/README.md

 # Enable Transfer files

-ake sure when you plug the phone in to select Transfer files.
+Make sure when you plug the phone in to select Transfer files.

 ![Enable USB Debugging](./screenshots/transfer_files.jpg)